JuliousGonsalves/Ansible-package_facts-Module/README.md

         strategy: all

     - name: "checking for docker package"
-      when: "'docker' in ansible_facts.packages"
+      when: "'docker' in ansible_facts.packages"       // Condition check whether docker package is installed
       debug:
         msg: "Docker is available in server"

     - name: "Installing docker if not available"
-      when: "'docker' not in ansible_facts.packages"
+      when: "'docker' not in ansible_facts.packages"   // Condition check whether package not available
       shell: amazon-linux-extras install docker -y
 ~~~